Drowned World Tour: Critical response

 Varietys Phil Gallo considered "Don't Tell Me" to be "the most impressive number of the night".

 Critical reviews towards Drowned World were generally positive, with praise given to Madonna's stage presence and the show's theatricality.
 Rafael Estefanía from BBC Mundo described the opening night in Barcelona as "one of the best shows in a long time", noting that her stage presence remained "as explosive as ever", while El País called it "spectacular" and "shocking".
 ABC News highlighted Madonna's aerial stunts, and The Independents Simon O'Hagan wrote that her desire to craft a full spectacle "extended the boundaries of what a rock'n'pop concert can achieve", calling it her most daring tour up to the time.
 Other praise came from Clarin, Variety, and NME, who commended her work ethic and declared that few artists could match her longevity and influence in pop music.

 Critics widely celebrated the tour's technical sophistication.
 Outlets like El País, musicOMH, and The Independent admired the "shapeshifting" stage, striking visuals, and "superb" lighting.
-MTV emphasized the importance of costume and theatrics in enhancing the concert experience, while Slant Magazine called the show “technically flawless” and a testament to Madonna's perfectionism.
-However, some critics, including Rafael Estefanía and Entertainment Weekly, noted that the elaborate technology at times overshadowed the music.
-Praise also came for Madonna’s energy and creative drive.
+MTV emphasized the importance of costume and theatrics in enhancing the concert experience, while Slant Magazine called the show "technically flawless" and a testament to Madonna's perfectionism.
+Praise also came for her energy and creative drive.
 Writers from NME, Variety, and The Guardian noted her innovation and ability to stay ahead of musical trends, with Alex Petridis concluding that the production "befits the world's most famous woman".

 Not all responses were glowing.
-Argentinean newspaper La Nación criticized the lack of spontaneity and crowd interaction, calling the show too tightly scripted, while The New York Times Jon Pareles praised her stronger vocals but criticized her "arrogance" and detachment, remarking that Madonna seemed to disdain the audience.
+Some critics, including Rafael Estefanía and Entertainment Weekly, noted that the elaborate technology at times overshadowed the music.
+Argentinean newspaper La Nación criticized the lack of spontaneity and crowd interaction, calling the show "too tightly scripted", while The New York Times Jon Pareles praised her stronger vocals but criticized her "arrogance" and detachment, remarking that Madonna seemed to disdain the audience.
 Spin noted the absence of a coherent narrative, and New York magazine found performances like "Nobody's Perfect" and "I Deserve It" underwhelming.
 Ethan Brown described Madonna as a "frustratingly small stage presence", more often still than commanding.
-The harshest critique came from Los Angeles Times Rafael Esparza, who compared the show unfavorably to Janet Jackson's All for You Tour, mocking Madonna's "cheap karate, country-western karaoke, wheel-chair-paced choreography", lack of audience interaction, and "tacky" wardrobe.